 Episode #1025: “If you knew you couldn’t fail with your business, where would you go with it?”
 Tune into a conversation with Steve Brody, an executive coach and former Vistage Master Chair, for inspiration on taking your business—and your clients’ businesses—one step further.
-During the conversation, you will glean valuable insights from Steve’s 16-year career at Coca-Cola, his experience setting up his first Vistage group, a case study that proves marketing’s impact on the bottom line.
+During the conversation, you will glean valuable insights about Steve’s 16-year career at Coca-Cola, his experience setting up his first Vistage group, and a case study that proves marketing’s impact on the bottom line.

 About Steve Brody